Institute of Economic Growth: Social change and social structure

-Contributions to Indian Sociology

-Contributions to Indian Sociology, a very reputed journal, is based at IEG and is published in association with SAGE Publications.
+Contributions to Indian Sociology, a journal, is based at IEG and is published in association with SAGE Publications.

 Research units

 Agricultural economics unit: The unit was established in 1961 with the aid of the Ministry of Agriculture to undertake studies on the various aspects of Indian agriculture.

 Development planning centre: Established in 1994 with the financial support in the form of an endowment, from the Planning Commission, the unit endeavours to develop macro-economic models for forecasting the changes to assist the Government of India in policy making.
 The unit has collaboration arrangement with the Central Planning Bureau of Netherlands and Erasmus University.

 Environment and resource economics unit: This unit was formed in 1998, funded by World Bank, and channeled through the Ministry of Environment and Forests under a five-year program.
 Later, Ford Foundation provided an endowment grant to IEG for creating a Professorial Chair in Environmental and Resource Economics.
 The unit concentrates on research, training, advising and networking the area of environment and resource economics.

 Health policy research unit: The main objectives of the unit was to broaden the spectrum of research in the field of health economics.
 It was established in 1998 and strives to carry out research on: